Where To See The Northern Lights in Iceland

 A ranch-style hotel about two hours drive from Reykjavik, Hotel Ranga is not only far from any light pollution, but it also enjoys uninterrupted big-sky views.
 The staff keep a close eye on aurora forecasts and you can request a wake-up call to ensure you miss none of the action.
 The hotel is also unique in Iceland in having an observatory with sliding roof and computerised telescopes to add even more wow-factor to night-sky viewing.
 And that’s not all: imagine basking in an outdoor hot tub under the dancing northern lights, or enjoying a gourmet meal in anticipation of a night of aurora watching… By day, you can visit the nearby waterfall of Seljalandsfoss or explore the iconic sights of Iceland’s Golden Circle.

-Tucked into a beautiful valley, a two-hour drive north of Reykjavik, Hotel Husafell makes an irresistible bolthole for a winter self-drive or escorted holiday. renowned for its outstanding food and stylish architecture, the 48-room property is ideally located for exploring the Langjokull icecap and is in a prime spot for northern lights watching, far from artificial light pollution.
+Tucked into a beautiful valley, a two-hour drive north of Reykjavik, Hotel Husafell makes an irresistible bolthole for a winter self-drive or escorted break at New Year. renowned for its outstanding food and stylish architecture, the 48-room property is ideally located for exploring the Langjokull icecap and is in a prime spot for northern lights watching, far from artificial light pollution.

 Hotel Grimsborgir is another excellent choice for a rural property perfectly located for northern lights viewing away from city light pollution – as is Hotel Glymur with its outstanding villas each with private hot tub.